RivaD2/reading-notes/programmingjs.md

 ### Ok Let's break this down a bit:
 ------------------------
 > Programmers write scripts that computers run to perform a series of tasks.
-> JavaScript relies on expressions, statements, functions, and methods to tell the script what to do.
+> JavaScript relies on expressions, statements, functions, and Objects to tell the script what to do.

 ### Feeling overwhelmed my friend?
 Me too, but we're in this together